 Police release suspect description in Kitchener shooting

+Waterloo Regional Police on scene of a shooting on King Street and Deer Ridge Drive.
+(Terry Kelly/CTV News)

-WATERLOO -- The Waterloo Regional Police Service has released the description of a suspect wanted in connection to a weekend shooting in Kitchener.
+KITCHENER -- The Waterloo Regional Police Service has released the description of a suspect after a man was seriously injured in a shooting in Kitchener on Wednesday night.

-Police responded to the intersection of Charles and Cedar Streets to reports of gunshots early Sunday morning.
+Officers were called to the area of King Street east and Deer Ridge Drive just before 10 p.m. for reports of the shooting.

-Officials say that multiple shots were fired around 2 a.m. during a gathering at a residence in the area.
+Police say that officers found a 55-year-old man from Mississauga with a gunshot wound.